 Qiao Qiao had no choice but to leave.

 About a week and a half later–a Sunday to be more accurate, they were seen under a tree outside of town to send Sonia off.
 Qiao Qiao felt like it was that one time when they were saying their temporary goodbye to the three angels, except she was there with Jacky.
 Now?
 The others were there and Jacky was nowhere to be seen.
-Qiao Qiao barely paid attention with everyone’s words and what was being said because she was troubled.
+Qiao Qiao barely paid attention to everyone’s words and what was being said because she was troubled.
 Jacky said he would be there because it was the last time, well almost.
 But she wasn’t too into the idea.
 Not that she didn’t have much confidence with Jacky being able to handle the situation.
 But it was about seeing another scene of Jacky smiling and pretending to be strong, suppressing his feelings.

 Qiao Qiao snapped out of her thoughts and tried to focus on the conversation again, wanting to be sincere in front of Sonia.
 After all, they finally got to meet James.
 He had come several days ago to meet everyone and waited for Sonia.
 He had stayed at Sonia’s house–instead of at some hotel, which they didn’t want to meddle into because it wasn’t their business.
 They only tried to be polite as much as possible when Sonia finally introduced James to them.
 Even Ehlo had kept his manners though he had claimed previously that he did not want to socialize with the enemy.
 On the other hand, Angela had kept her promise to give James a hard time.
 Yet Bianca and Sonia did not interfere.
 It was like a scene they had witnessed once too many times in the past.
 It seemed like Angela never really got along with James regardless if that previous misunderstanding had occurred or not.
 Or it could just be their way of interaction because James didn’t mind.
 In fact, their banter was quite entertaining to witness.
 And the others could only watch and exchange glances among themselves, feeling left out.
 Out of their group, only Jacky hadn’t met James.
 He had claimed work commitments many times as an excuse.
 Yet it was like James understood and didn’t probe further.
 Although it made sense because he and Sonia had kept in contact since they reunited, but had managed to keep their distance up until now.